g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

         Description: Intf - vpls H-VPLS-Example neighbor 10.0.0.6 vpls-id 610
       Flow Label Transmit: Yes, Flow Label Receive: Yes
 ```
-This is naturally a hub-and-spoke topology, R5 and R6 can't communicate this way, we can add a mesh-group including the two pseudowires and enabling the local-switch to change the default behavior.
+Because this is naturally a hub-and-spoke topology, R5 and R6 cannot communicate directly with each other by default (due to VPLS split-horizon rules).
+If we wanted them to communicate through the Hub, we would need to place both pseudowires into a mesh-group and enable local-switching on R1 to alter the default forwarding behavior.

-That's all folks!!!
-The next time I'll write about EVPN, an exciting topic!!!
-See you next.
+That's all for today, folks!
+In the next article, we are finally diving into EVPN, an incredibly exciting and modern topic!
+See you next time.